dmlc/gluon-nlp/docs/index.rst

 A Quick Example
 ----------------

-Here is a quick example that download and create a word embedding model and then compare the similarity between two words.
+Here is a quick example that downloads and creates a word embedding model and then computes the cosine similarity between two words.

 ..
    (You can click the go button on the